sez11a/liferay-docs/userGuide/en/chapters/06-advanced-web-content-management.markdown

 Now that you understand what structures are used for, you need to understand the other half of Liferay's web content management system: templates.

 ## Leveraging Liferay's multi-site capabilities

-## Page Templates and Site Templates [](id=lp-6-1-ugen02-page-templates-and-site-templates-0)

-*Page Templates* and *Site Templates* are invaluable tools for building similar pages on larger portals.
-As you continue to add pages to sites in your portal, you'll notice repeatable patterns in the designs of those pages.
-Page templates enable you to preconfigure a single page and then apply it to any new page that you create.
-Site Templates allow you to do the same thing, but on the scale of a site--if you have multiple sites that use a similar structure of pages, you can create a single site template and use it to create as many sites as desired.
-For a full explanation of Page Templates and Site Templates, see chapter 12.

 ### Using templates [](id=lp-6-1-ugen03-using-templates-0)